Dialogram/dialo_back_doc/source/index.html.md

 	console.log(response);
 });
 ```
-> The following request returns a JSON structured like this:
+> The above request returns a JSON structured like this:

 ```json
 {